splunk/storm-examples/README.md

 ## Resources

-You can find anything having to do with Splunk Stomrm here:
+You can find anything having to do with Splunk Storm here:

 *   http://splunkstorm.com/